 If you can't compete with the giants who have huge advertising budgets, Cyber Monday might not give you much of an advantage.
 And since you value green hosting from Raidboxes, you're probably taking more steps to protect the planet anyway.

-So, before you jump on the price-dumping holiday sale bandwagon, I suggest you take a step back and see where you and your brand align with the idea behind excessive consumerism over the holidays.
-Ask yourself: “Is participating in Cyber Monday ‘on-brand’?”
+So before you jump on the price-squeezing holiday sales bandwagon, I suggest you take a step back and consider where you and your brand align with the idea of over-consumption during the holidays.
+Ask yourself, "Is participating in Cyber Monday on-brand?"

 There are only three answers to this question: YES, NO and MAYBE SO.